wp-plugins/wp-central-posts-network/README.md

 WP Central Posts Network
 ===========

-A WordPress Multisite Plugin that let you choose any posts on any site in the network to display on the main site.
+A WordPress Multisite Plugin that let you choose any posts on any site in the network to display on the main site (or any other site of the network).

 ## About ##